snowzach/doods2/README.md

 If you want to cache the models that are downloaded, you can set the environment variable `TORCH_HOME` and the models will be stored at `$TORCH_HOME/hub`.
 (The default is /root/.cache/torch).

+## Deepstack - PyTorch .pt files
+Deepstack is a pretty slick system that works pretty similar to the way that DOODS operates.
+There are quite a few models that have been custom trained.
+There are some samples here: https://docs.deepstack.cc/custom-models-samples/ All you need to do is download the .pt files and list them as the model file in the config.
+The labels seems to be embedded.

 ## Tensorflow 2 - Model Directory
 REMOVED: The dependencies for Tensorflow 2 Object detection were massive and it was really slow so I removed it for the time being.